-- A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result. - The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities. - Any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Decision-maker(s) and parties to see and hear a party or witness answering questions.
+- A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result. - The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities. - Description of any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Decision-maker(s) and parties to see and hear a party or witness answering questions.
 Such a request must be raised with the Title IX Coordinator (or designee) at least five (5) business days prior to the hearing. - A list of all those who will attend the hearing, along with an invitation to object to any Decision-maker(s) on the basis of demonstrated bias.
-This must be raised with the Title IX Coordinator (or designee) at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party's or witness's testimony and any statements given prior to the hearing will not be considered by the Decision-maker(s).
+This must be raised with the Title IX Coordinator (or designee) at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
 For compelling reasons, the Title IX Coordinator may reschedule the hearing. - Notification that the parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
-The party must notify the Title IX Coordinator (or designee) if they do not have an Advisor, and the Recipient will appoint one.
+The party must notify the Title IX Coordinator (or designee) if they do not have an Advisor, and the University will appoint one.
 Each party must have an Advisor present.
-There are no exceptions. - A copy of all the materials provided to the Decision-maker(s) about the matter, unless they have been provided already. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-maker(s) will review during any sanction determination. - An invitation to contact the Title IX Coordinator(or designee) to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Parties cannot bring mobile phones/devices into the hearing.
+There are no exceptions. - A copy of all the materials provided to the Decision-maker(s) about the complaint, unless they have already been provided. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-maker(s) will review during any sanction determination.

+- An invitation to contact the Title IX Coordinator(or designee) to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Parties cannot bring mobile phones/devices into the hearing.

-Hearings for possible violations that occur near or after the end of an academic term (assuming the Respondent is still subject to this Policy) and are unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the University and remain within the 60-90 calendar day goal for resolution.
+Hearings for possible violations that occur near or after the end of an academic term (assuming the Respondent is still subject to this Policy) and are unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the University and remain within the 60-90 business-day goal for resolution.
+Employees who do not have 12-month contracts are still expected to participate in Resolution Proceedings that occur during months between contracts.